layoutBox/StackViewLayout/README.md

 NOT DONE YET

 ## Changelog
-StackLayout recent history is available in the are documented in the [CHANGELOG](CHANGELOG.md).
+StackViewLayout recent history is available in the are documented in the [CHANGELOG](CHANGELOG.md).

 <br>